omojibola/jumga/README.md

 ## Project Styling

-This application uses Bootstrap and styled components (including partials) for component styling and theming.
+This application uses Bootstrap/ReactStrap and styled components for component styling and theming.